GPS SECURITY

 How the Growing Threat of GPS Jammers Puts Critical Network Timing at Risk—and What Industries Can Do to Safeguard Against Disruptions

-Part 2-3 from a GPS World magazine interview with Syncworks’ Beacham Still and GPS Editor-in-Chief Matteo Luccio
+Part 2-3 from a GPS World magazine interview with Syncworks’ Beacham Still and GPS World Editor-in-Chief Matteo Luccio

 As the world becomes more interconnected, critical infrastructure network timing faces growing threats, particularly from GPS jammers.
 Despite being federally illegal in the U.S., GPS jammers are easily available online, and their use is on the rise.
 Sectors like telecommunications, utilities, and transportation rely on GNSS-based timing to maintain precise synchronization, making them highly vulnerable to disruptions.
 Here, we explore how GPS jammers impact critical infrastructure, expose unique timing vulnerabilities, and discuss strategies for enhancing network timing resilience.